intel-unesp-mcp/infieri2019-session1/README.md

 The offload report shows that 16 bytes were transferred from host to device and 8 bytes from device to host.

-In the next activity change the code  offloadFunction.c: add a function called MyFunction2 to be executed on Intel Xeon Phi, that performs the sum of all elements of an array of double elements, and display the value of sum on the host. (transfer variable C[] from host to device and variable sum from device to host)
+In the next activity change the code  offloadFunction.c: add a function called MyFunction2 to be executed on Intel® Xeon Phi™, that performs the sum of all elements of an array of double elements, and display the value of sum on the host. (transfer variable C[] from host to device and variable sum from device to host)

 Use the following snippet to performs the sum of all elements of an array: